 Can I double this recipe?

-You can easily double this recipe if you are feeding a large crowd!
+You can easily double this recipe for cream style corn casserole if you are feeding a large crowd!

 When doubling the recipe, you will need to use a 9×13-inch baking pan (instead of a 9×9-inch pan).
 Also, you will need to increase the baking time slightly.
 Your casserole may take 5 to 15 minutes longer to fully cook, depending upon the strength and calibration of your oven, as well as the depth and precise measurements of your baking dish.
 Creamed corn casserole is fully cooked when the center is just set (barely jiggly) and a toothpick inserted into the center comes out clean or with a few moist crumbs.

-Can I make creamed corn casserole in advance?
+Can I make corn casserole pudding in advance?

 You can absolutely make this creamy corn casserole one day ahead of time!
 The best way to make this casserole in advance is to completely prepare and bake it according to the recipe instructions.
 Let the casserole cool completely and then cover it tightly with plastic wrap before storing in the refrigerator.
 When you are ready to serve, remove the casserole from the refrigerator and set it on the counter for 30-40 minutes to remove the chill.
 Then, reheat the casserole in the oven and enjoy!
 (See below for precise reheating instructions!)